lmhale99/DataModelDict/Documentation.md

 The arguments for all of the functions in this section are identical:

-- __key__ = element key name that is recursively searched for.
+- __key__: element key name that is recursively searched for.

-- __yes__ = dictionary of sub-element key-value pairs that must all be included in the key element in order for the element to be considered a match.
+- __yes__: dictionary of sub-element key-value pairs that must all be included in the key element in order for the element to be considered a match.

-- __no__ = dictionary of sub-element key-value pairs which if they are found in the key element will exclude the element from being considered a match.
+- __no__: dictionary of sub-element key-value pairs which if they are found in the key element will exclude the element from being considered a match.

 ####DataModelDict.finds(self, key, yes={}, no={})